 Something struck a raw nerve in this country when 26 agents showed up as the Roger Stone case.

-Uh but if you really want, you know, real contact with real Russians, by far the Clintons had it.
+But if you really want, you know, real contact with real Russians, by far the Clintons had it.

-And from my understanding, there is a story about to be broken how it's even deeper than anybody ever thought.
+And from my understanding, there is a story about to be broken, how it's even deeper than anybody ever thought.

-The special counsel team should be investigating Clinton collusion with Russia and the complicity of the FBI and the Department of Justice, including Andrew Weissman, who's on the special counsel team.
+The Trump special counsel team should be investigating Clinton collusion with Russia and the complicity of the FBI and the Department of Justice, including Andrew Weissman, who's on the special counsel team.

-And Clinton's campaign paid for Russian Information fed to the FBI and the DOJ to damage Trump.
+And Clinton's campaign paid for Russian information fed to the FBI and the DOJ to damage Trump.

 A lot of deep state news, and there's a lot more coming.

-Uh, we continue all this deep state news.
+We continue all this deep state news.

 I'm losing my mind.

-Um David, let me go to you, if I may.
+David, let me go to you, if I may.

 Then in congressional testimony, says it's still unverified.